-- 1. Repeat each step of this procedure on the left and right channels simultaneously. - 2.
-Remove the Group Delay Tables from Section 8 in this booklet and place them close by for easy reference. - 3.
-Make sure that you are in your intended listening position. - 4.
+- 3. Make sure that you are in your intended listening position. - 4.
 While sitting, have someone measure your ear height from the floor directly below your ear.
-You should be relaxed in your chair, as you would be when listening to music (see Figure 12). - 5.
-Now measure the distance (on the floor) from the point on the floor below your ear to the base of the loudspeaker, as shown in Figure 12. - 6.
-Refer to the Group Alignment Tables (see Section 8) and locate the corresponding ear height for each module.
+You should be relaxed in your chair, as you would be when listening to music (see Figure 13). - 5.
+Now measure the distance (on the floor) from the point on the floor below your ear to the base of the loudspeaker, as shown in Figure 13. - 6.
+Refer to the Propagation Delay Tables (see Section 8) and locate the corresponding ear height for each module.
 There are three charts per module; the first is a table determining the rear spike length, the second is a nomograph (accompanied by a table) determining each module's rear spike indent location, and the third table specifies the appropriate Tether Bolt length. - 7.
 Make a mark on the "Rear Spike Length" tables indicating the proper rear spike for each module.